 How will I know if my page is preserved in the archive?

-The system will leave a line on the copied page, noting that it was copied into the archive.
+The system will leave a line of text on the copied page, noting that it was copied into the archive.
 The line will include a link to the FAQ on the National Library's website.
 The archiving of a website will result in it being able to be found and read via the National Library's catalog.

 No. Pages that are password protected, and contain private information like medical or financial details, won't be copied into the Israeli Internet Archive.